neverix/neverix.github.io/portfolio.md

 aims to be an archive of important algorithms and their implementations in different languages.
-In particular, I have contributed Smalltalk implementations and a Python-based alternative for the official system, based on an outdated version of [gitbook](https://gitbook.io).
+In particular, I have contributed Smalltalk implementations and a Python-based alternative for the official build system, based on an outdated version of [gitbook](https://gitbook.io).
 The original book can be accessed at [algorithm-archive.org](https://algorithm-archive.org).
 My own version is on [my Github](https://github.com/neverix/aaa-py).